Dune (2021 film): Plot

 Yueh betrays the Atreides and disables Arrakeen's shields, allowing the Harkonnens and Sardaukar to invade.
-He incapacitates Leto, planning to exchange him for his wife, the Baron's prisoner.
-Yueh replaces one of Leto's teeth with a poison gas capsule with which the Duke can assassinate the Baron.
-After the Baron double-crosses and murders Yueh, Leto releases the gas, killing himself and the Baron's Mentat, Piter De Vries, but the Baron survives.
-Though the Baron has arranged to have Paul and Jessica dropped deep in the desert to die, a compassionate Yueh has left them with a fremkit with survival supplies.
-Jessica uses a Bene Gesserit technique called "the Voice" to overpower and kill their captors.
+Yueh incapacitates Leto, planning to exchange him for his wife, the Baron's prisoner.
+Yueh replaces one of Leto's teeth with a poison gas capsule with which Leto can assassinate the Baron.
+After the Baron kills Yueh, Leto releases the gas, killing himself and the Baron's Mentat, Piter De Vries, but the Baron survives.
+Though the Baron arranged to have Paul and Jessica dropped deep in the desert to die, Yueh had left them with a fremkit with survival supplies.
+Jessica uses the Voice technique to overpower and kill their captors.
 Overnighting in the desert, Paul—surrounded by spice—has visions of a bloody holy war fought across the universe in his name.

 After conquering Arrakis, Baron Harkonnen appoints his nephew Rabban to oversee the planet, and orders him to restart spice production to recoup the invasion's cost.
 Meanwhile, Duncan and Kynes find Jessica and Paul, who discloses his plan to marry one of Emperor Shaddam's daughters to avert a potential civil war arising from the Emperor's betrayal.
-They are discovered by Sardaukar soldiers armed with a lasgun, and Duncan sacrifices himself, enabling Paul and Jessica's escape.
-Kynes also tries to escape but is caught and mortally wounded, and lures a sandworm to her location to devour herself and the Sardaukar.
-Deep in the desert, Paul and Jessica encounter Stilgar's Fremen tribe, including Chani, the young woman from Paul's visions.
-When Stilgar commands lenience towards them, Fremen warrior Jamis challenges his authority, and challenges them to a ritual duel to the death, which Paul accepts and wins.
+When they are discovered by Sardaukar soldiers, Duncan sacrifices himself to enable Paul and Jessica to escape.
+Kynes also tries to escape but is caught and mortally wounded.
+Deep in the desert, Paul and Jessica encounter Stilgar's tribe, including Chani, the young woman from Paul's visions.
+When Stilgar commands lenience towards Paul and Jessica, the Fremen warrior Jamis challenges them to a ritual duel to the death; Paul accepts and wins.
 Contrary to Jessica's wishes, Paul joins the Fremen, determined to fulfill his father's goal of bringing peace to Arrakis.